© Giles Clarke for UN-OCHA/Getty Images

 - an international conference in Geneva with the project team and partners as well as relevant stakeholders to launch the final results of the project.

-These outputs will be distinctively relevant for humanitarian agencies and other actors operating in conflict settings, academics, and policy-makers.
+These outputs are distinctively relevant for humanitarian agencies and other actors operating in conflict settings, academics, and policy-makers.